-This higher level of cross claims continued in 2013/14 with the number of cross claims reported at a similar level to 2012/13, supporting our previous valuation assumption (made at 31 March 2013) that an increased rate of cojoining/cross claiming should be assumed to be a permanent feature of the claims experience.
+This higher level of cross claims continued in 2013/14 and 2014/15 with the number of cross claims reported at a similar level to 2012/13, supporting our previous valuation assumption (made at 31 March 2013) that an increased rate of co-joining/cross-claiming should be assumed to be a permanent feature of the claims experience.

-NSW is currently the primary source of cross claims (making up 65% of the total number of cross claims).
+NSW is currently the primary source of cross claims (making up approximately 55% of the total number of cross claims in 2014/15).

-In 2013/14, there has additionally been a material increase in the number of direct claims most notably from NSW, WA and SA.
+In 2013/14, there was a material increase in the number of direct claims most notably from NSW, SA and WA.
+In 2014/15, the primary sources of the increase were NSW, VIC and WA.